Kazmirchuk/nats-tcl/API.md

 objectName publish subject message ?-header header? ?-reply reply?
 ```
 Publishes a message to the specified subject.
 See the NATS [documentation](https://docs.nats.io/nats-concepts/subjects) for more details about subjects and wildcards.
 The client will check subject's validity before sending.
 Allowed characters are Latin-1 characters, digits, dot, dash and underscore. <br/>
 `message` is sent as is, it can be a binary string.
-If you specify `reply`, a responder will know where to send a reply.
+If you specify a `reply` subject, a responder will know where to send a reply.
 You can use the `inbox` method to generate a transient [subject name](https://docs.nats.io/developing-with-nats/sending/replyto) starting with _INBOX.
 However, using asynchronous requests might accomplish the same task in an easier manner - see below.<br/>
 When using NATS server version 2.2 and later, you can provide a `header` with the message.

 ### objectName subscribe subject ?-queue queueGroup? ?-callback cmdPrefix? ?-max_msgs maxMsgs? ?-dictmsg dictmsg?